-THE Republic of Mexico is composed of twenty provinces, or states-Tamaulipas, New Leon, Coahuila, Chihuahua, Sonora and Sinaloa, Durango, Jalisco, Aguescalientes, Zacatecas, San Luis Potosi, Queretaro, Guanajuato, Mechoacan, Colima, Mexico, Puebla, Vera Cruz, Oajaca, Tobasco, and Chiapas.
-Besides these might be included the dependencies of New Mexico and California.-In extent of territory they may be compared to the states of our union, though they are generally larger; the whole extending from latitude 16 to 332, and forming a line of ccast on the Pacific and Gulf of California 3,000 miles in length, bounded on the east and north by the Gulf of Mexico and the Rio Grande.
-The distance from the shores of the Gulf to those of the Pacific varies from 1,000 to 120 miles, including an area of some 1,600,000 square miles, and a population, according to their own estimate, of twelve millions.
+T{HE} Republic of Mexico is composed of twenty provinces, or states - Tamaulipas, New Leon, Coahuila, Chihuahua, Sonora and Sinaloa, Durango, Jalisco, Aguescalientes, Zacatecas, San Luis Potosi, Queretaro, Guanajuato, Mechoacan, Colima, Mexico, Puebla, Vera Cruz, Oajaca, Tobasco, and Chiapas.
+Besides these might be included the dependencies of New Mexico and California.
+In extent of territory, they may be compared to the states of our union, yet they are generally larger; the whole extending from latitude 16 to 33 1-2, and forming a line of coast on the Pacific and Gulf of California, 3000 miles in length, bounded on the east and north by the Gulf of Mexico, and the Rio Grande.
+The distance from the shores of the Gulf to those of the Pacific varies from 1000 to 1200 miles, including an area of some 1,600,000 square miles, and a population, according to their own estimate, of twelve millions.

-During his involuntary tour through the country, the author visited twelve of these provinces-Tamaulipas, New Leon, Coahuila, Zacatecas, Aguescalientes, San Luis Potosi, Guanajuato, Mechoacan, Queretaro, Mexico, Puebla, and Vera Cruz, situated in the very heart and richest region of the republic, and presenting every variety of surface, soil, and climate.
-The two great chains of the Cordillera Mountains, the Sierra Madre and Sierre Santa, being a continuation of the Andes of South America, diverging from the Isthmus, stretch across the country near its eastern and western borders, the former gradually diminishing in the hills of Coahuila, while the latter continues and connects itself with the Rocky Mountains of Oregon.
-Between these two great ranges is included what is termed the table lands of Mexico, at an elevation of from 4,000 to 8,000 feet above the level of the These table lands comprise over three-fifths of the whole terrisea. tory, although varying in altitude, frequently stretch out in broad plains and prairies, unsurpassed in fertility of soil.
+During his involuntary tour through the country, the author visited twelve of these provinces - Tamaulipas, New Leon, Coahuila, Zacatecas, Aguescalientes, San Luis Potosi, Guanajuato, Mechoacan, Queretaro, Mexico, Puebla, and Vera Cruz, situated in the very heart, and richest region of the republic, and presenting every variety of surface, soil, and climate.
+The two great chains of the Cordillera mountains, the Sierra Madre and Sierre Santa, being a continuation of the Andes of South America, diverging from the isthmus, stretch across the country near its eastern and western borders, the former gradually diminishing in the hills of Coahuila, while the latter continues and connects itself with the Rocky Mountains of Oregon.
+Between these two great ranges, is included what is termed the table lands of Mexico, at an elevation of from 4000 to 8000 feet above the level of the sea.
+These table lands comprise over three-fifths of the whole territory, and although varying in altitude, frequently stretch out in broad plains and prairies, unsurpassed in fertility of soil.